nrichards/mdpicgen/README.md

 **Workflow**

-1. Add table with `"Button"` header text in first column of a Markdown
+1. Add a table with `"Button"` header text as the first column of a Markdown source document
-2. Add button command sequence text to a cell in that column
+2. Add button command sequence text to a cell in that table's `"Button"` column
-3. Add a `<br>` tag at end of that text
+3. Add a `<br>` tag at end of that text to mark this button sequence for processing
 4. Run the tool

 ## Details